Guillem96/visual-cookiecutter/README.md

 ## What "Visual Cookiecutter" is?

-Visual Cookiecutter is a small Pythonj package which lets the developers to instanciate (or bake) `cookiecutter` templates in a snap!
+Visual Cookiecutter is a small Python package which lets the developers instanciate (or bake) `cookiecutter` templates in a snap!
 With its sleek and modern interface built on top of `streamlit`, Visual Cookiecutter provides a fresh and intuitive user experience.